Environmental Policy, Declaration and Overview

 Strategy Formation & Work Procedures

-This Environmental Policy was created initially in November 2018 by the Management team/ co-owners and will subsequently be evaluated on an annual basis fully, or whenever material changes are made.
-Ongoing review of action plan will be monitored by Ryan Connolly, Marketing Manager, on a quarterly basis when carbon offsetting payment is made.
+This Environmental Policy was created initially in November 2018 by the Management team / co-owners and has subsequently been evaluated on an annual basis fully, or whenever material changes are made.
+The criteria covered was crafted in consultation with the Vakinn Check List – ‘On the way to sustainable tourism’.
+Ongoing review of the action plan will be monitored by co-owner & Environmental Manager, Ryan Connolly, on a quarterly basis when a carbon offsetting payments are made.

 5 | It is the responsibility of each staff member to manage all guests appropriately and develop an understanding of how best to interact with their environment.
 Further detail in subsequent ‘Driver, Guide & Guest Interaction’ section.